AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 A while back, [Ari Stathopoulos wrote a tutorial](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) on how to add comments to a Jekyll blog using the GitHub Issues API.
 And you know what?
 It works like a charm!
 Ever since I added comments to my Jekyll blog, I've seen a noticeable increase in engagement from my readers:

-{% include picture.html img="comments" ext="png" alt="A list of comments on one of my blog posts" %}
+{% include picture.html img="comments.png" alt="A list of comments on one of my blog posts" %}

 That said, this approach isn't without its drawbacks.
 For one, the GitHub API has a [rate limit of 60 requests/hour](https://developer.github.com/v3/#rate-limiting).
 But more importantly, rendering all comments on the initial page load isn't a great user experience.